Dean G. Aronin

 Areas of Practice

-Additionally, he handles various construction cases, involving construction defect claims, construction accidents, code violations and building and designed related deficiencies.
+Additionally, he regularly handles cases involving New York Labor Law section 200, section 240, and section 241 claims along with contractual indemnity claims.
+He handles various construction cases, involving construction defect claims, construction accidents, code violations and building and designed related deficiencies.
 His clients include owners, developers, general contractors, construction managers, subcontractors, commercial landlord and tenants, among other clients.

 Dean graduated cum laude and in the top 15% of his class from Benjamin N. Cardozo School of Law.
-During law school, he interned for the United States Securities & Exchange Commission, New York Regional Office.
 He graduated cum laude from Adelphi University with a Bachelor of Business Administration.
+He was selected to the New York Super Lawyer Rising Star for the last couple of years in Transportation / Maritime.
+Dean is admitted to the bars of New York and New Jersey

 Obtained partial summary judgment in New York Supreme Court, Queens County.
 The plaintiff, superintendent, fell from a ladder while scraping the walls of an interior rooftop.
 The plaintiff brought New York Labor Law 240 and 241 claims against the owner of the building.
 Dean represented the owner of the building.
 The plaintiff filed a motion for summary judgment granting the plaintiff's New York Labor Law 240 claim based on the owner's failure to provide adequate safety devices.
 Dean filed a cross-motion for summary judgment dismissing the plaintiff's New York Labor Law 241 claim.
 Dean retained a professional engineer to establish that there were no Industrial Code or Labor Law 241 violations.
 The Court granted Dean's motion for summary judgment dismissing the plaintiff's New York Labor Law 241 claim based on the professional engineer's affidavit.
 The Court denied the plaintiff's motion based on the issue of fact as to whether the plaintiff was assigned the task of scraping, plastering or painting the walls